Grounding techniques, exercises and skills for anxiety and PTSD

 Grounding skills for anxiety and PTSD

 Just as exercises are a bit more complex than techniques, skills are a bit more complex than exercises.
 They are something that you develop over the course of time but they also provide you with entertainment and it’s much easier to plunge into them and lose track of time.
-As you will read below, the basic grounding principles still apply, you still perform actions that will bring you and ground you in the moment, only this time is a whole developable set of skills that you might actually find fun.
+As you will read below, the basic grounding principles still apply, you still perform actions that will bring you and ground you in the moment, only this time is a whole set of skills that you can develop and that you might actually find fun.

 Doing sports is sure to bring you in the moment, since you have to pay attention to your movements and actions, especially if it is your first time trying the sport.
 Physical sports have an advantage here because it’s much easier to ground yourself in the moment when you are trying to execute a movement perfectly.
 Learning to dance can also be of great help, since usually dance steps require doing strictly defined moves at exact times.
 This alone requires a great deal of coordination which in turn will force you to stay in the moment.
 As time passes, your mind will get used to being constantly aware of your body and muscle movements and it will be harder for your thoughts to drift to negative anxious cycles.
 Going for practice when the negative thoughts have already started building up will also help you break the cycle and let you clear you head.
 There is also the fact that exercising will help your brain bring your hormones back in balance and flush your system with dopamine.
 When it comes to mental sports, chess is one sport that you can try, since the huge amount of attention that you need to pay will divert your thoughts away from anything else.